Thanks for connecting with me here!

 Journaling is a great habit to calm your mind, clarify your thoughts and even store great ideas you can implement in the future.

-Check out this Idea list by @sqadir on the benefits of journaling.
+Check out my post on how to start journaling and this Idea list by @sqadir on the benefits of journaling.

 3: Read books as a habit